eliaskosunen/scnlib/README.md

 Streams with character types other than `char` and `wchar_t` are not supported, due to lacking support in the standard library for them.
 Converting between character types is out-of-scope for this library.

+### Encoding and Unicode

+Because of the rather lackluster Unicode support of the standard library, this library doesn't have any significant Unicode support, either.

+Narrow streams are expected to be ASCII encoded, and using multibyte encodings (like UTF-8) with them is going to cause problems (blame `std::locale`).
+If you need some sort of Unicode support, you'll need to use wide streams, encoded the way your platform expects (UTF-32 in POSIX, the thing resembling UCS-2 in Windows).

 ### Error handling

 `scnlib` does not use exceptions for error handling.